Railway signalling: Safety systems

 A train driver failing to respond to a signal's indication can be catastrophic.
 As a result, various auxiliary safety systems have been devised.
 Any such system requires installation of some degree of train borne and wayside equipment.
-Some systems only intervene in the event of a signal being passed at danger (SPAD).
+Some systems only intervene in the event of a signal passed at danger (SPAD).
 Others include audible and/or visual indications inside the driver's cab to supplement the line side signals.
 Automatic brake application occurs if the driver should fail to acknowledge a warning.
 The most advanced train control systems have no driver at all relying on computers to drive the system entirely such as Skytrain in Vancouver, Canada and the metro system in Doha, Qatar.

 In-cab safety systems are of great benefit during fog, when poor visibility would otherwise require that restrictive measures be put in place.
 Safety systems are also important in urban rail where it is impossible to see around corners in subway and metro tunnels.
 On-board and wayside computers can track trains around tight corners at higher speeds ensuring safety.